Home > Reviews > Douglas Summit Review

 Combination Sleepers

-Combination sleepers may find the Douglas Summit difficult to sleep, due to the enveloping feel and lack of bounce.
-Lightweight combination sleepers may find they can move easily, but bigger bodies may feel stuck when they try to move throughout the night.
+Combination sleepers may find the Douglas Summit difficult to navigate, due to the enveloping memory foam feel and lack of bounce across sleeping positions.
+Lightweight sleepers may find movement manageable, but average weight sleepers and heavier bodies will feel stuck when transitioning sleeping positions throughout the night — a direct consequence of the Douglas Summit’s slow-recovery premium foam layers.

 Lightweight Sleepers